 Selection of appropriate tools and parameters

 The choice of separation method depends on component thickness, fiber content, anchorage details, and accessibility.
 The goal is a controlled, low-crack separation with as little dust and noise as possible.
+Jaw geometry, reach, device weight, and available power sources should be matched to the site logistics and the required precision.

 Practical criteria